TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage-Blob-AAD-TSG/content-customer-is-facing-a-data-plane-issue--6.md

 1. Navigate to customer's storage account in ASC Resource Explorer
 2. Navigate to **Access Control** tab and plug in user's ObjectID in the **Check Access** option and run it.
 3. You will be able to see user's RBAC permissions on that particular storage account.
 For each of the role assignment you see in there, please make sure the scope of the role assignment is properly specified.
-4. Verify if the user has appropriate data plane role assigned to them or have a custom role assigned to them which provides appropraite data plane permission.
+4. Verify if the user has appropriate data plane role assigned to them or have a custom role assigned to them which provides appropriate data plane permission.
 5. If the user does not have required permission, please ask them to work with the owner of their storage account to get it.
 That should help resolve the issue.
 6. If the user has appropriate permissions but they still face permission issues, please escalate the ticket to the TA.